Bukchon Son Mandu: A Taste of Tradition in Insadong

 The Dumplings

-• Dipping Sauce: A tangy soy-based sauce that enhanced the overall experience
+• Dipping Sauce: A tangy soy-based sauce that complements the dumplings without overpowering their flavors.

-The fried dumplings were equally delightful, featuring a beautifully crispy exterior that gave way to the same rich filling I enjoyed in the steamed version.
-The contrast in texture made for a satisfying meal, and I appreciated the dipping sauce that accompanied both types.
-It had just the right amount of tanginess that elevated the flavours without overpowering them.
+The fried dumplings were equally delightful, featuring a beautifully crispy exterior that gave way to the same rich filling found in the steamed version.
+The contrast in texture between the soft steamed dumplings and the crispy fried ones provided a satisfying variety to the meal.
+The accompanying dipping sauce, with just the right amount of tanginess, enhanced the overall experience, adding depth to every bite.

 Atmosphere and Service